capactio/capact/docs/proposal/20201102-artifacts.md

 We also need to take into account that the action developer should be able to handle optional TypeInstances and if a given TypeInstance is available then skip a given step(s).

 ####  Suggested solution

-Introduce the new property `input.optionalTypeInstances` and template language that can be used by Action workflow developers.
+Introduce the new property `input.additionalInput.typeInstances` and template language that can be used by Action workflow developers.
 The Voltron Engine needs to handle optional TypeInstances and render the final manifest based on the template syntax.

-**TODO:** Discuss template syntax with the team.
-How we can make it as simple as possible?

 <details> <summary>Example</summary>